zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

     ```

-In the this example, we can see that the attributes of sale\_detail\_like coincide with that of sale\_detail, except lifecycle.
+In preceding example, we can see that the attributes of sale\_detail\_like coincide with that of sale\_detail, except for the lifecycle.
 For more information, see [Describe Table](intl.en-US/User Guide/Common commands/Table Operations.md).

-Check the information of sale\_detail\_ctas1, you can find that sale\_date and region are only normal columns, not partitions of the table.
+Check the information of sale\_detail\_ctas1, you can find that sale\_date and region are only normal columns and not partitions of the table.

 ## Drop a table {#section_xvw_1w1_wdb .section}